As we speak of Heritage sites in India in our travel blog, here is Hampi travel guide with the top 7 things you should not miss.

 Places near Hampi

-You can do a one day tour to Badami, Aihole and Pattakadkol.
+You can do a one day tour to Badami, Aihole, and Pattakadkol.
 Badami has ancient Jain caves, Pattakadkol and Aihole has beautiful temples.
 They are indeed worth a visit!
+Gandikota and Belum Caves are another such offbeat destinations you should not miss.

-If you are looking for a different kind of holiday, a offbeat destination,then surely Hampi is a must visit place.
-I am sure you will call it one of the best trip ever!
+If you are looking for a different kind of holiday, an offbeat destination, then surely Hampi is a must-visit place.
+I am sure you will call it one of the best trips ever!

 Have you been to Hampi?
 Share your experiences in the comments below.